frictionlessdata/frictionless-py/docs/guides/extracting-data.md

 ## Extraction Options

-All the `extract` fuctions accept those common argument:
+All the `extract` functions accept those common argument:
-- `process`: it's a function getting a row object and returning whatever is needed as an ouput of the data extraction e.g. `lambda row: row.to_dict()`
+- `process`: it's a function getting a row object and returning whatever is needed as an output of the data extraction e.g. `lambda row: row.to_dict()`
 - `stream`: instead of reading all the data into memory it will return row stream(s)

 ### Package/Resource